 You must submit a Compatibility Assurance Statement (CAS) with all applications for new products, or new uses, or formulation changes.
-This certifies that data or other evidence are available to demonstrate that the adjuvant may be safely used in tank mixture with the recommended plant protection products (as to be specified in the new List Entry).
-An application must be submitted to amend the List Entry if changes are made to the recommended uses.
-A template for the CAS is provided.
+This certifies that data or other evidence are available to demonstrate that the adjuvant may be safely used in a tank mixture with the recommended plant protection products (as to be specified in the new list entry).
+An application must be submitted to amend the list entry if changes are made to the recommended uses.
+A template for this CAS is provided.

 You should provide details of proposed classification and labelling when you submit your application.